 Windows 10 is used on more than 1 billion computers and devices, and many users want to install it on their own.
 One way is to use a USB memory stick with the Windows 10 setup, a disc (like a DVD or CD), or an ISO file with the installation.
 The installation process is the same no matter the source you use, just booting from a different source involves different selections.
 This guide shows you how to make a clean install of Windows 10 for free, using the following types of installation media: DVD, USB memory stick, and ISO file.
 There are many steps involved, so let's get started:

-NOTE: This guide is based on Windows 10 Creators Update, the latest version of Windows 10 which was released in April 2017.
+NOTE: This guide is based on Windows 10 May 2021 Update, the most recent version of Windows 10 when this tutorial was created.

-Before you decide whether or not to install Windows 10, read the Windows 10 Specifications on Microsoft's website and review its system requirements.
-This operating system demands the following:
+Before installing Windows 10, read the Windows 10 Specifications on Microsoft's website and review its system requirements.
+Windows 10 demands at least the following:

 - Graphics card: Microsoft DirectX 9 compatible graphics card

 - A display with a minimum resolution of 800 x 600 pixels

 Before you start, you should have the Windows 10 product key, even though you can install it without one.
 However, you cannot fully use Windows 10 until you activate it and provide the product key.
 We recommend using a working internet connection and a Microsoft account.

 If you need the ISO setup image file for Windows 10, read Windows 10 Media Creation Tool: Create a setup USB stick or ISO.
 We also recommend a third-party tool that you can use to download any edition of Windows 10: Download ISO files with Windows 10 and Office (all versions).